 The scheduling of vendor and fabricator inspections should consider vendor or fabricator performance and recent vendor or fabricator inspections performed for other ISFSI licensees.
 Additional inspections may be conducted as required.
 The DFM will inform any affected regions of the schedule for inspecting vendors or fabricators and any schedule changes as soon as the need for the change is identified.
 The DFM will inform the applicable region of any fabricator inspections at general or specific licensee sites.

-05.06 IIP
+05.06 Integrated Inspection Plan

 For a new specific or general license ISFSI site being constructed, or for any change in DSS type, the applicable Regional Branch Chief, with input and assistance from the DFM if desired, shall develop an IIP in accordance with the guidance listed below.